markcunninghamuk/FluidTest/Readme.md

 **Example**

 My system uses Guids on the record and I require to create a record.
-When you create a new `RecordService`, you must pass in an `AggregateId`, The `AggregateId` is used to cleandown and the end, and is also the identifier of the parent record that you will create.
+When you create a new `RecordService`, you must pass in an `AggregateId` and optionally a retry policy, The `AggregateId` is used to cleandown and the end, and is also the identifier of the parent record that you will create.
 Everything hangs off an aggregate in a relational database model.
 For NoSQL databases, you don't need to worry as much as you can create a complex object in one hit.

     var service = new RecordService<Guid>(Guid.NewGuid());

+Alternatively you can pass in a retry policy so you can handle the types of errors you require.

+    var retryPolicy = Policy
+                .Handle<ArgumentNullException>()
+                .Or<InvalidOperationException>()
+                .Or<Exception>()
+                .WaitAndRetry(5, retryAttempt => TimeSpan.FromSeconds(Math.Pow(3, retryAttempt)));

+    service = new RecordService<Guid>(Guid.NewGuid(), retryPolicy);

 Once you have instantiated the service you can call the following Methods, below is an example of what a test should typically look like

 ```cs